codefresh-io/docs.codefresh.io/_posts/2024-04-30-april-release-notes.md

 ### General: More power to Global Search & Navigation

-We're excited to announce major enhancements adding to the power and ease of our Global Search & Navigation:
+We're excited to announce major enhancements powering our Global Search & Navigation:

 * **Actions through Search**
   Execute actions using search or keyboard shortcuts:
-  * Run a pipeline: Search to navigate to a specific pipeline and then press `R` and `N` to trigger that pipeline.
+  * Run a pipeline: Search to navigate to a specific pipeline, and then use the `R` and `N` shortcut keys to trigger that pipeline.
-  * Refresh an application: Search for the application you need, and press `R` and `F` to instantly refresh the application.
+  * Refresh an application: Search for the application you need, and then use the `R` and `F` shortcut keys to instantly refresh the application.
-  * Sync an application: Within an application, use `S` and `Y` shortcut keys to open the sync dialog.
+  * Sync an application: Within an application, use the `S` and `Y` shortcut keys to open the sync dialog.

 * **Quick navigation**